Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Configure_a_Broker_UAI_Class.md

     imagename = "registry.local/cray/cray-uai-broker:1.2.4"
     ```

-    NOTE: in some versions of UAS, SSSD will not start correctly when customized as described above because `/etc/sssd/sssd.conf` is mounted with the wrong mode in spite of being configured with the right mode.
+    __NOTE__: in some versions of UAS, SSSD will not start correctly when customized as described above because `/etc/sssd/sssd.conf` is mounted with the wrong mode in spite of being configured with the right mode.
 If SSSD is not working in a Broker UAI, refer to this [troubleshooting section](Troubleshoot_Broker_SSSD_Cant_Use_sssd_conf.md).

 [Next Topic: Start a Broker UAI](Start_a_Broker_UAI.md)